fredofm/fastapi_hexagonal_ddd/README.md

 Once installed I would recommend to set the following poetry options:

 - `poetry config -- virtualenvs.in-project true`.
-This will create a `.venv` with the virtual environment in the project folder.
+This will configure poetry package manager to the `.venv` folder for the virtual environment inside the current project folder.
 If not, it will be created in the default folder for poetry.

 ## Tech